 What is the Medicare Annual Enrollment Period (AEP)?

-Medicare Annual Enrollment is a period that runs through October 15 and December 7 each year.
+Medicare Annual Enrollment Period runs from October 15 and through December 7 each year.
 This is the time for eligible beneficiaries to make a change to their Medicare health plan and prescription drug coverage.
 These changes will go into effect on January 1 of the following year and will carry forward throughout that year.

 Medicare beneficiaries don’t have to do anything during open enrollment if their current plan is being offered again and they’re satisfied with their coverage.
 Instead, coverage will automatically carry over into the next year.